PretendingToCode/Minecraft-Packet-Fix/README.md

 ~~It's important not to update any of the files with the "node_modules" directory.
 This only works because of changes made to those core modules.
 If you copy the index.js file to your machine, and reinstall minecraft-protocol, this program will not work.~~

 Minecraft-protocol can now be installed and updated as needed, but modifications will be made to the module files.
-It's advised to only use module files with this project.
+It's advised that you only use these module files with this project.

 This project is built upon [a similar proxy](https://github.com/PrismarineJS/node-minecraft-protocol/tree/master/examples/proxy) that I did not design.